Updated: Sep 15

-This step-by-step video and below transcript will walk you through:
+This step-by-step video and below transcript will walk you everything you need to know for growing garlic.

 A FEW GARLIC TERMS TO KNOW